Subscribe to OCE's weekly newsletter on tech, business and higher education...curated for the ambitious youth.

 We run a summer cohort for ambitious youth (high school and undergrads) to work directly with world-class founders while learning from Silicon Valley leaders.

-What I learned as a sole founder (after bootstrapping to profitability) But FIRST If you are new, welcome to OCE’s weekly newsletter curated for the ambitious youth…here are some articles you missed from previous weeks: 📈 Forget Goal-Setting, Here’s What Actually Works Read More → 🎨 Best tools for building your passion project Read More → 📘 Ready for some real talk?
-Read More → Get comfortable SELLING.
-Everything is SALES.
-You don’t need a cofounder, but you do need conviction.
-Start with as...
+Listen—too many of you are out here posting about your projects, hoping people will care.
+But they don’t.
+You know why?
+But FIRST If you are new, welcome to OCE’s weekly newsletter curated for the ambitious youth…here are some articles you missed from previous weeks: 📈 Forget Goal-Setting, Here’s What Actually Works Read More → 🎨 Best tools for building your passion project Read More → 📘 Ready for some real talk?
+Read More → Because your content is too safe.
+Too plain.
+Too forgettable.
+People...